Cloud Monitoring can monitor Java Virtual Machine processes for common Java metrics.

 Java Virtual Machines are monitored via JMX.

-(cd /opt/stackdriver/collectd/etc/collectd.d/ && curl -O https://raw.githubusercontent.com/Stackdriver/stackdriver-agent-service-configs/master/etc/collectd.d/jvm-sun-hotspot.conf)
+(cd /etc/stackdriver/collectd.d/ && sudo curl -O https://raw.githubusercontent.com/Stackdriver/stackdriver-agent-service-configs/master/etc/collectd.d/jvm-sun-hotspot.conf)

-Edit the downloaded configuration file and replace
+As root, edit the downloaded configuration file and replace

 the port on which your JVM is configured to allow JMX connections.

 After adding the configuration file, restart the monitoring agent by running the following command: